Soho House Istanbul.

 Story.

-Genoese shipping magnate Ignazio Corpi poured his fortune into this grand Istanbul palazzo—think vast swathes of Carrara marble and Piemonte rosewood doors—only to die in the final moments of its construction in 1882.
+Genoese shipping magnate Ignazio Corpi poured his fortune into this grand Istanbul palazzo, only to die in the final moments of its construction in 1882.
 The United States government leased, then bought the property, which served as their embassy from 1907.
 After the fall of the Ottoman Empire, diplomatic facilities transferred to the new capital of Ankara, and Palazzo Corpi became the US Consulate General until 2003.

-Enter Nick Jones—an altogether different kind of diplomacy—who built Soho House on a single idea: a home for creative people to come together.
+Enter Nick Jones, who built Soho House on a single idea: a home for creative people to come together.
 Starting with Greek Street, Soho in 1995, followed by Babington House Somerset (1998) and The Electric Notting Hill (2002), Jones took the concept to New York, changing the face of the members-club scene globally.
-Soho House Tokyo marks the brand’s 50th location, opening in spring 2026.
+(Soho House Tokyo opened in April 2026, marking the brand’s 50th location.)

-When Istanbul joined the ranks in 2015, it was the brand’s most extensive restoration project at $110 million and the biggest House to date.
-During construction, ceiling murals depicting scenes from Greek mythology were uncovered beneath layers of paint—hidden it transpires, by a prudish ambassador’s wife.
+When Istanbul joined the ranks in 2015, it was Soho’s most extensive restoration project and the biggest House to date.
+During construction, ceiling murals depicting scenes from Greek mythology were uncovered beneath layers of house paint — hidden it transpires, by a prudish ambassador’s wife.
 The palazzo’s diplomatic gravitas now hums with a different kind of exchange: creatives and travellers trading stories over negronis.

 Suites.

-Not all 87 bedrooms are created equal—and that’s the point.
-The Annexe is home to Mezzanine suites: split-level retreats (36-70 sqm) with lofty living rooms and en-suite bedrooms upstairs.
-In the contemporary wing, wooden floors, jewel-toned Turkish tiles and vintage pieces soften the concrete and glass, with rooms ranging from the 20-sqm Cosy to 47-sqm Medium Plus, some with freestanding tubs.
+Eighty-seven bedrooms, no two quite the same.
+The Annexe is home to Mezzanine suites, split-level retreats (36-70 sqm) with lofty living rooms and en-suite bedrooms upstairs.
+In the contemporary wing, wooden floors, jewel-toned Turkish tiles and vintage pieces soften concrete and glass, with rooms ranging from the 20-sqm Cosy to 47-sqm Medium Plus, some with freestanding tubs.

-Book The Apartment for more space—137 sqm of sleek elegance replete with terrace, a turquoise-tiles jacuzzi and a grand piano.
+Book The Apartment for more space — 137 sqm of sleek elegance replete with terrace, a turquoise-tiled jacuzzi and a grand piano.
 The Playroom (81 sqm) is in a category of its own, with ornate wooden boiseries and a mirrored-cube bathroom, part Ottoman grandeur, part Studio 54.

-As ever with Soho House, the details are considered: cut-crystal atomisers of vermouth for the perfect martini, Cowshed bath products, a jar of homemade cookies and a take-home selection of glass-bottle grooming essentials, including 24-7 Treatment to brighten skin after a night on the town.
+As ever with Soho House, nothing is left to chance: cut-crystal atomisers of vermouth for the perfect martini, Cowshed bath products, a jar of homemade cookies and a take-home selection of glass-bottle grooming essentials, including 24-7 Treatment to brighten skin after a night on the town.

 Spaces.

-Istanbul is the spiritual home of the hammam and Soho House makes the most of it.
-The Cowshed Spa delivers the full range of facials, massages and body treatments, while two traditional hammams bring an authentically Ottoman dimension to the offering.
+Istanbul is the spiritual home of the hammam and Soho House doesn’t disappoint.
+The Cowshed Spa delivers the full range of facials, massages and body treatments, its two hammams bringing an authentically Ottoman dimension to the offering.
 Soho Health Club features TechnoGym cardio machines, free weights, a boxing ring, sauna and steam room, with a yoga and pilates studio rounding out one of the best gyms in the city.

 Sustainability.

-The approach across all Soho House properties is subtle rather than slogan-heavy.
 Istanbul’s restoration alone was an act of conservation, preserving architectural heritage rather than replacing it.
-Drinking water arrives in glass bottles, bathroom products come in glass or refillable containers, and Grind’s compostable coffee pods replace the usual Nespresso.
+The property holds both LEED Platinum and BREEAM certification — two of the most rigorous independent green-building standards globally — recognising its performance across energy, water, materials and occupant wellbeing.
+On a micro level, drinking water arrives in glass bottles, bathroom products come in glass or refillable containers, and Grind’s compostable coffee pods replace the usual Nespresso.
 Soho House also participates in the FuturePlus programme, measuring and working to reduce its impact on community, heritage and ecological footprint.

 Service.

 Service is solid throughout, with front-of-house staff the standout.
-Tips from the team at reception are brilliant: cool neighbourhoods, out-of-the-way culture spots and places to eat and drink that you wouldn’t find on your own.
+Tips from the team at reception took my long weekend to the next level: cool neighbourhoods, out-of-the-way culture spots and places to eat and drink that I would not have found on my own.
 It’s service with personality, rooted in enthusiasm for the city.
 And while English is not as widely spoken in Istanbul as you’d expect, Soho’s staff are impressively multilingual.

 Spend.